jason-heo/Vimsql/README.md

 1. open new vim
 1. run `:PluginInstall`

-To verify successfully installed, check `~/.vim/bundle/Navisql/` out.
+To verify successfully installed, check `~/.vim/bundle/Navisql/` exists.

 ### with other package managers